 Pinene shares it’s scent with pine trees, and is known to aid breathing as well as reduce inflammation

 Pinene has a pine tree scent that is commonly associated with forests, and it produces harsh smoke when combusted.
-While it may seem counterintuitive, this heavy terpene helps people breathe clearly, as it has been found to act as a bronchodilator.
+While it may seem counterintuitive, this heavy terpene helps people breathe clearly, as it has been found to.

 Pinene can be found in indica and sativa dominant strains, and provides alertness as well as anti inflammatory properties.
 Pinene can quell short term memory loss and increase concentration, much like limonene.

 Cannabis’ medical and therapeutic benefits are only now being fully explored

 Cannabis has come long way since it’s initial prohibition.
 Once an emblem and stereotype that symbolized racial hatred, the pot leaf has become a cultural icon associated with counter culture, caring physicians and dispensaries, and patients who have found relief.

 Once considered by most a dangerous drug, cannabis has entered the conversation as a possible solution to the recent opioid crisis.
 One can only imagine the discoveries and benefits cannabis may provide in the only the next decade or so, as cannabis becomes available to nearly all American citizens.

 Chris Matich is a professional writer, journalist, and editor living in Pittsburgh, PA.
 Chris blogs for Schenley.net.
 His writing interests include LGBT+ people/issues, sports writing, and blogging.
 Chris currently writes about web optimization, blogging practices, medical cannabis, and cannabis lifestyle.
 He writes fiction and creative nonfiction in his spare time. , Twitter